eliottjohnson/Obsidian-Vault/Eliott/Stray Fields/Multipole field component in MU62.md

 ## Probe the field transverly

-We probe the field transversely at different s-steps along the particle trajectory inside the vaccum pipe that has a width of
+We probe the field transversely at different s-steps along the particle trajectory inside the vaccum pipe that has a total width of 70 mm, see [[MU62#MU62 Beam pipe aperture]]